 - Slightly questionable content will be punished less than full on gore.

-- Starting an argument over a controversial topic - This would include posting "shock" content, or just generally sending inflammatory messages designed to cause harm.
+- Intentionally provoking a political discussion - This would include posting "shock" content, or just generally sending inflammatory messages designed to cause harm.

 - Give a bot warn and a short mute to the user who incited the argument.

-- Verbal warn all users involved to stop the argument, if it proceeds warn and short mute.
+- Verbal warn all users involved to stop, if it proceeds warn and short mute.

 Rule 9: No Unsolicited Promoting or Advertising

 Any sort of advertising that is not in context or clearly solicited is disallowed.
 Spamming or DM messaging advertisements will get you reported to Discord and banned from the servers.

 - Advertising without context - Resource packs are allowed within reason, however don't overdo it.

 - Delete the offending content and verbal warn the user not to do it again.
 Repeat offenses will lead to a mute and ban.